Embarrassingly Parallel Inference for Gaussian Processes: Embarrassingly parallel inference with importance sampled mixture of experts

 We must approximate the intractable integral.
-Depending on our accuracy/speed trade-off, we can obtain an unbiased estimate of the $w_j$ using a sample-based approximation; we can perform a Laplace approximation about the MAP $\hat{\Theta}$; or we can directly use the MAP approximation $p(Y|X,Z) \approx p(Y|X,Z,\hat{\Theta})$.
-In our experiments, we choose a MAP approximation; while this is not as accurate as sampling hyperparameters it is significantly faster, and mirrors the choices made by our comparison methods.
+Depending on our accuracy/speed trade-off, we can obtain an unbiased estimate of the $w_j$ using a sample-based approximation; we can perform a Laplace approximation about the MAP solution $\hat{\Theta}$; or we can directly use the MAP approximation $p(Y|X,Z) \approx p(Y|X,Z,\hat{\Theta})$.
+In our experiments, we choose to directly use the MAP solution, obtained using gradient descent; while this is not as accurate as sampling hyperparameters it is significantly faster, and mirrors the choices made by our comparison methods.

-Calculating the MAP approximation of $\Theta_k$ (or indeed, inferring the hyperparameters using MCMC or another method) requires calculating the marginal likelihood $p(Y|X,Z,\hat{\Theta})$.
+Calculating the MAP approximation of $\Theta$ (or indeed, inferring the hyperparameters using MCMC or another method) requires calculating the marginal likelihood $p(Y|X,Z,\hat{\Theta})$.
 This means there is no additional cost involved in calculating the importance weights, up to a normalizing constant.
 Independence between each importance sample means that the samples and their normalizing constants can be obtained in parallel.
 The only global communication required is at the end of the procedure, when the importance weights are normalized and the samples are combined to give our predictive distribution (or other desired expectation).
+In the regression scenario, we can obtain the exact marginal likelihood to fit mixtures of GPs due to the tractability of the classic regression model.
+However, we can show that in Section~\ref{sec:classification} it is possible to use an approximation to the marginal likelihood as an importance weight to fit classification IS-MOE models that obtain good performance.